xaviweise/aaat/_sources/markdown/stochastic_calculus.md

 $$ d X_t = \mu(X_t, t) dt + \sigma(X_t, t) dW_t$$

 which generalizes the deterministic differential equation adding a noise term modelled using the Wiener process.
-Solving a SDEs means working out the distribution of $X_t$ at arbitraty times given some initial conditions, which for arbitrary choices of $\mu(X_t, t)$ and $\sigma(X_t,t)$ can only be solved numerically, for instance using Monte-Carlo sampling techniques.
+Solving a SDEs means working out the distribution of $X_t$ at arbitrary times given some initial conditions, which for arbitrary choices of $\mu(X_t, t)$ and $\sigma(X_t,t)$ can only be solved numerically, for instance using Monte-Carlo sampling techniques.
 In the next section we will see particular SDEs that are analytically tractable.

 (feynman_kac)=